somnambulist-tech/read-models/README.md

 The identity map does need clearing at the end of a request and if running in a long running process be sure to periodically call `->clear()`.

+The Identity Map is a singleton accessed via a static call to: `ModelIdentityMap::instance()`.

 #### IdentityMap Test Listener